Hunza Valley: Tourism

-People
+Demographics

 The local languages spoken include Burushaski, Wakhi and Shina.
 The literacy rate of the Hunza valley is more than 95%.
+The establishment of community schools that provide high quality education, and the influence of the Aga Khan Mirs, contributing towards building universities for higher education have directed towards the high literacy rate in Hunza Valley, especially for girls.
 The historical area of Hunza and present northern Pakistan has had, over the centuries, mass migrations, conflicts and resettling of tribes and ethnicities, of which the Shina people are the most prominent in regional history.
 People of the region have recounted their historical traditions down the generations.
 The Hunza Valley is also home to some Wakhi, who migrated there from northeastern Afghanistan beginning in the nineteenth century onwards.
+The majority of residents in Hunza belong to the Ismaili Shia sect.
+They believe that Aga Khan V is their religious figurehead and transcendent.
+He is also believed to be the biggest promotor and contributor towards the literacy success and overall well-being of the people of Hunza and the valley itself.

 The longevity of Hunza people has been noted by some, but others refute this as a longevity myth promoted by the lack of birth records.
 There is no evidence that Hunza life expectancy is significantly above the average of poor, isolated regions of Pakistan.
 Claims of health and long life were almost always based solely on the statements by the local mir (king).
 An author who had significant and sustained contact with Burusho people, John Clark, reported that they were overall unhealthy.